GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 mat_operation.Run(Matrix.MatOperation.Addition, A, B, C);
 ```

-Complete code in the BS node will look like:
+Complete code in the Brain Simulator node will look like:
 ``` csharp
 public class MyExecuteTask : MyTask<MyNode>
 {